blankettripod/Pastrel/src/Ev-A5 Assembler/Architecture.md

 these are as follows:

-1. Hexadecimal 0xN or Nh
+1. Hexadecimal 0xN
-2. Binary 0bN or Nb
+2. Binary 0bN
-3. Decimal 0xN or N
+3. Decimal N
 4. Register
-   1. EAX
+   1. RAX
-   2. EBX
+   2. RBX
-   3. ECX
+   3. RCX
-   4. EDX
+   4. RDX
-5. Memory Location \[Argument]
+5. Memory Location Argument

 ### Description
 this will provide some context as to what the instruction does and how to use it